 We conducted a similar study in 2013 in Victoria that looked at the health and development of young adults conceived with standard IVF (without ICSI) compared to young adults conceived spontaneously.
 The study was well received by families, who were interested to know about the health and development of this group of young people.
 They felt it was acceptable to approach them many years after treatment had been completed, and 92% of young adults contacted participated in the study.

-This project is being funded by a Partnership Grant through the National Health and Medical Research Council in conjunction with Victorian Assisted Reproductive Treatment Authority (VARTA), Monash IVF Group, Melbourne IVF, Fertility Society of Australia (FSA) and ACCESS.
+This project is being funded by a Partnership Grant through the National Health and Medical Research Council and the Hudson Institute of Medical Research, in conjunction with Victorian Assisted Reproductive Treatment Authority (VARTA), Monash IVF Group, Melbourne IVF, Fertility Society of Australia (FSA) and ACCESS.
 It has also previously been supported by the Monash IVF Research and Education Fund.

 The ethical aspects of this research project have been approved by the Human Research and Ethics Committee of Monash Health (HREC #16316) and Melbourne IVF (HREC #56/17-MIVF).
 This project will be carried out according to the National Statement on Ethical Conduct in Human Research (2007) produced by the National Health and Medical Research Council of Australia.